JSON-RPC: Usage

 JSON-RPC works by sending a request to a server implementing this protocol.
 The client in that case is typically software intending to call a single method of a remote system.
 Multiple input parameters can be passed to the remote method as an array or object, whereas the method itself can return multiple output data as well.
 (This depends on the implemented version.)

 All transfer types are single objects, serialized using JSON.

+Request

 A request is a call to a specific method provided by a remote system.
 It can contain three members: